BjoernRave/i18n-magic/README.md

 - Maintaining translation parity across languages
 - Automated deployment workflows

-**Note**: This command works best when used with `disableTranslation: true` in your config to separate the scanning and translation phases.
+**Note**: This command works best when used with `disableTranslationDuringScan: true` in your config to separate the scanning and translation phases.
+The sync command will always translate regardless of this setting.

 ### `clean`